 Bonds and mortgage backed securities include primarily government and corporate bonds and mortgage backed securities, which are valued using models with inputs including interest rate curves, credit spreads and volatilities.
 The inputs that are significant to valuation are generally observable and therefore the Fund's investments in bonds and mortgage backed securities have been generally classified as Level 2.

-Short-term investments are classified as Level 2, since they are stated at amortized cost, which approximates fair value.
+Short-term investments are classified as Level 2, as fair value is determined using market observable inputs.